top of page

 Can You Sell a House with Two Layers of Shingles?

 When it comes time to sell your house, home inspectors look at every detail, especially your roof.
 Having two layers of shingles can raise red flags, including the condition of your roof deck.
 Inspectors generally consider two layers of roof as a problem; this can bring down the value of your home.
 The inspector cannot tell if the wood damaged underneath.
-This could impact your home's inspection results and even your sale.
+This could impact your sale.
 Many buyers are looking for a new roof, especially in Florida, given recent insurance coverage concerns.
+So, ultimately this could end up costing you a sale, or even selling your home at a discounted price.
+Why take the risk?

 Installing a new roof offers the option to purchase extended warranty plans.
-However, having two layers of shingles can void these warranties due to the heightened risk of damage or improper installation.
-The added heat retention from double layers can accelerate shingle deterioration, leaving you responsible for repair costs.
+However, having two layers of shingles can void these warranties due to the risk of damage or improper installation.
+The added heat retention from double layers can accelerate shingle deterioration, even with proper roof vents.
 And after a major storm?
 Your insurance company may also deny your claim.

 What Do Two Layers of Shingles Look Like?

-Your home's exterior appearance matters and the roof plays a big role in curb appeal.
-While you might think that two layers of shingles would look similar to one, the reality is quite different.
-Installing new shingles over damaged existing ones can result in an uneven base, leading to "humps", visible ridges and "dips" - like stairs!
+Your home's appearance matters and the roof plays a big role in curb appeal.
+While you might think that two layers of shingles would look similar to one, it really doesn't.
+Installing new shingles over existing ones can result in an uneven base, leading to "humps", visible ridges and "dips" - like stairs!
 This is an unattractive roof.
 Your home could be hard to sell.

 Two Layers of old red asphalt shingles in Ormond Beach, FL